• Skip to primary navigation

 • Iced Oatmeal Cookies Recipe

-There are few things I love more than a soft, chewy and cozy cookie.
-My Chewy Molasses Cookies, Chewy Maple Pumpkin Cookies and Chewy Carrot Cake Cookies are just a few cookie recipes I love from the blog.
-I know you’ll love this chewy oatmeal cookie with frosting because:
+There are few things I love more than a soft and chewy oatmeal cookie full of cozy flavor.
+My Pumpkin Oatmeal Cookies, Oatmeal Raisin Chocolate Chip Cookies, Oatmeal Coconut Cookies and Cranberry Oatmeal Cookies are just a few homemade oatmeal cookie recipes I love from the blog.
+I know you’ll love this frosted oatmeal cookie just as much.

 • Layers of flavors and textures.
 From the soft, chewy and perfectly spiced cookie filled with cozy oatmeal, to the sweet vanilla icing, these old-fashioned cookies will delight your senses.

 • Easy to make, bake and eat.
-These frosted oatmeal cookies taste just like grandma’s and will leave you feeling all the nostalgia.
-They’re also super quick and easy to make.
+These frosted oatmeal cookies are super quick and easy to make.
 Simply mix up the oatmeal cookie dough, scoop, bake, top with icing and enjoy.

-This recipe for oatmeal cookies with icing requires only a handful of simple ingredients to make and you probably already have them in your pantry and fridge.
-Here’s what you’ll need.
+This recipe for iced oatmeal cookies requires only a handful of simple ingredients to make and you probably already have them in your pantry and fridge.
+If you are missing any ingredients, here are my recommended substitutions.

 • Baking Soda: This helps the cookies puff a bit and also spread.
-If needed, replace the baking soda with 2 ¼ teaspoons of double acting baking powder
+If needed, replace the baking soda with 2 ¼ teaspoons of double acting baking powder.
+Please note that this recipe has not been tested with baking powder.

 • Ground Cinnamon and Nutmeg: Feel free to replace one or both with up to 2 - 3 teaspoons of any warming spices you love.